-Selecting any imported file will display the audio configuration panel at the bottom of the list.
+Selecting any imported file will display the Media panel where the audio configuration can be edited.

 When a file is submitted for transcription, SpeedScriber automatically creates a temporary mono file by mixing all the audio tracks together.

-The audio configuration panel lists all the individual source files that are referenced by that imported file.
+The Media panel lists all the individual source files that are referenced by that imported file.
 For simple audio or video files, this will be a single source file, but for multicam or synchronized clips from Final Cut Pro X there would be multiple source files.

 The filename of each source file is shown at the top.
 Hovering the mouse over this filename will show the location of the source file.